telefonicaid/iotagent-node-lib/test/functional/README.md

     any other mocha test.
 It uses the functions defined in the `testUtils.js` file to simplify the tests.
 -   `functional-tests-runner.js`: This file contains the test defined in the "automatic way".
 This means, the test cases are defined as JSON in a separate file (`testCases.js`).
 This file is loaded by the test suite and the test cases are automatically generated.

-This is the recommended way to define the test cases.
+The recommended way is to use `testCases.js` (run by `functional-tests-runner.js`).
+The `fuctional-tests.js` file is provides as basically as an example in the case the "old way" needs to be used.
 ### Automatic test cases

 Each test case is defined as a JSON object in the `testCases.js` file.
 This file is loaded by the test suite and the